 Parenting is one of the hardest things that people have to do.
-Raising children is quite the task.
-Everyone wants their children to be good humans and successful people.
+Raising children is quite a task.
+Everyone wants their children to be good humans graduate from the best universities and be successful people.
 When parents have a baby they imagine all sorts of wonderful futures for their child and plan to lead them to them.

 However, people often face the fact that their children are not what they think they are and some parents heavily blame themselves for their child’s failures to meet their expectations.
 They think that they failed as parents and their parenting is not good enough.

 But the truth is far away from that.
 In this article, we will explore the science of parenting, all it has to say about predicting the future of your children, and why you should stop worrying about the future of your children.

 The butterfly and the hurricane: The science of parenting